tomesink/obsidian/Projects/10 Efforts/Notes/Web Design Masterclass/Project 1 - Ace.md

 ![[Pasted image 20241003094137.png]]

 Now we have 3 directions to work with.
 This is done in a separate Figma page.
-He copy
+He copy pasted the wireframes from Wireframe page into Exploration page and he will start colorizing them.

 Use a font replacer in figma to replace fonts in batch: [figma.com/community/plugin/1100808562040625391/font-replacer-ultimate-swap-change-and-replace-fonts](https://www.figma.com/community/plugin/1100808562040625391/font-replacer-ultimate-swap-change-and-replace-fonts)